-- (c) These forecasts will be derived from the following sources, which will be relied upon in the rank order listed below as necessary to most accurately determine the supply and demand forecasts that best predict the manner in which each electric utility will comply with the Clean Energy Transformation Act, chapter 19.405 RCW: - (i) A forecast of supply or a forecast of demand, along with any supporting information, which has been approved by the utilities and transportation commission in the case of an investor-owned utility or approved by the governing board of a consumer-owned utility in the case of a consumer-owned utility.
-Any such forecast must also be consistent with the clean energy implementation plan that is submitted pursuant to the Clean Energy Transformation Act, chapter 19.405 RCW. - (ii) The forecasts of supply and forecasts of demand that are part of the clean energy implementation plan, or supporting materials for that plan, for a utility that is submitted pursuant to chapter 19.405 RCW, the Washington Clean Energy Transformation Act.
+- (i) A forecast of supply or a forecast of demand, along with any supporting information, which has been approved by the utilities and transportation commission in the case of an investor-owned utility or approved by the governing board of a consumer-owned utility in the case of a consumer-owned utility.
+Any such forecast must also be consistent with the clean energy implementation plan that is submitted pursuant to the Clean Energy Transformation Act, chapter 19.405 RCW. - (ii) The forecasts of supply and forecasts of demand that are part of the clean energy implementation plan, or supporting materials for that plan, for a utility that is submitted pursuant to chapter 19.405 RCW, the Washington Clean Energy Transformation Act. - (iii) An integrated resource plan, or supporting materials for that plan, that complies with chapter 19.280 RCW and is consistent with or serves as the basis for the clean energy implementation plan submitted pursuant to chapter 19.405 RCW, the Washington Clean Energy Transformation Act.

-- (iii) An integrated resource plan, or supporting materials for that plan, that complies with chapter 19.280 RCW and is consistent with or serves as the basis for the clean energy implementation plan submitted pursuant to chapter 19.405 RCW, the Washington Clean Energy Transformation Act. - (iv) Another source that provides a utility's supply or demand forecast that is, based on ecology's analysis, consistent with an existing forecast approved by the appropriate governing board or the utilities and transportation commission. - (v) For multijurisdictional electric companies, a multistate resource allocation methodology that has been approved by the utilities and transportation commission may be used in the relevant forecasts. - (d) Ecology will use the following emission factors to determine the emissions associated with the projected electricity resource supply mix.
-These factors are to be applied to the amount of electrical load in megawatt-hours (MWh) that comprises the proportion of the forecasted demand served by that resource type. - (i) For the proportion of load that is projected to be served by natural gas resources, the factor will be 0.4354 MT CO2e/MWh.
+- (iv) Another source that provides a utility's supply or demand forecast that is, based on ecology's analysis, consistent with an existing forecast approved by the appropriate governing board or the utilities and transportation commission. - (v) For multijurisdictional electric companies, a multistate resource allocation methodology that has been approved by the utilities and transportation commission may be used in the relevant forecasts. - (d) Ecology will use the following emission factors to determine the emissions associated with the projected electricity resource supply mix.
+These factors are to be applied to the amount of electrical load in megawatt-hours (MWh) that comprises the proportion of the forecasted demand served by that resource type. - (i) For the proportion of load that is projected to be served by natural gas resources, the factor will be $0.4354~\rm MT~CO_2e/MWh$.

-- (ii) For the proportion of load that is projected to be served by coal resources, the factor will be 1.0614 MT CO2e/MWh, unless the source of the load is coal transition power, as defined in RCW 80.80.010, in which case the factor is zero. - (iii) For the proportion of load identified as being served by a nonemitting or a renewable resource in the clean energy implementation plan, use an emission factor of zero. - (iv) For any load from which the fuel or resource type serving that load is unknown or unknowable, and for unspecified market purchases, use the unspecified emission factor using the procedures identified in WAC 173-444-040. - (v) For load from a source or supplying entity that has established an asset controlling supplier emission factor pursuant to chapter 173-441 WAC, use the most recent emission factor established by that procedure. - (e) The cost burden effect from the emissions for each utility is calculated according to Eq.
+- (ii) For the proportion of load that is projected to be served by coal resources, the factor will be $1.0614~MT~CO_2e/MWh$, unless the source of the load is coal transition power, as defined in RCW 80.80.010, in which case the factor is zero. - (iii) For the proportion of load identified as being served by a nonemitting or a renewable resource in the clean energy implementation plan, use an emission factor of zero. - (iv) For any load from which the fuel or resource type serving that load is unknown or unknowable, and for unspecified market purchases, use the unspecified emission factor using the procedures identified in WAC 173-444-040. - (v) For load from a source or supplying entity that has established an asset controlling supplier emission factor pursuant to chapter 173-441 WAC, use the most recent emission factor established by that procedure. - (e) The cost burden effect from the emissions for each utility is calculated according to Eq.
 230-1.
 In cases where no retail electric load is attributable to the resource category for that term of the equation, the relevant term should be treated as zero.
-The resulting total of emissions represents the cost burden effect for the utility.

-$Cost \ Burden = (Load{NG} \times EF{NG}) + (Load{Coal} \times EF{Coal}) + (Load{NE,RE} \times 0) + (Load{Remaining} \times EF{Unspecified}) + (Load{NE,RE} \times 0) + (Load{Remaining} \times EF{Unspecified}) + (Load{NE,RE} \times 0) + (Load$ Effect $(Load{ACS} \times EF{ACS})$
+The resulting total of emissions represents the cost burden effect for the utility. $\text{Cost Burden Effect} \ = \ (\text{Load}{NG} \times \text{EF}{NG}) + (\text{Load}{Coal} \times \text{EF}{Coal}) + (\text{Load}{NE,RE} \times 0) + (\text{Load}{Remaining} \times \text{EF}{Unspecified}) + (\text{Load}{ACS} \times \text{EF}{ACS})$